Perspective | I sat in the front row at the debate. Did Trump infect me with the coronavirus?

 We know that Trump’s rhetoric is killing hundreds of thousands of people.
 The World Health Organization has identified what it calls an “infodemic” unfolding alongside the pandemic, and a Cornell study shows that the president is by far the worst offender in amplifying misinformation.
 This undermines not only the American response, but also global efforts to slow the spread of the virus.

 Trump’s absolute disregard for human life is staggering.
-This is a virus that has ravaged communities of color: The data shows that our hospitalization rates are at least four times higher than that of our White neighbors.
+This is a virus that has ravaged communities of color: The data shows that our hospitalization rates are at least four times as high as those of our White neighbors.
 I’d known that he dismissed the suffering of others who seemed distant from him — the elderly, people who died in “blue” states, people of color — and yet, it was surprising to see how this disregard reached even his inner circle.
 News continues to break about Trump, his allies and his closest confidants, the timeline of when they experienced symptoms and continued business as usual.
 Even after his own adviser, Hope Hicks, reported coronavirus symptoms, Trump continued to travel, attending rallies, private fundraisers and other events.
 He put everyone in his path at risk, from his donors and supporters to White House staff and the employees of his golf clubs.
 Now authorities across the country are scrambling to trace the president’s contacts.
-(I haven’t received any official call, though the Biden campaign and Jill Biden reached out to check in on me.)
+(I haven’t received any official call, though the Biden campaign and Jill Biden reached out to check on me.)

-This week, I witnessed the president and his followers refuse to do the bare minimum to protect others.
+On Tuesday, I witnessed the president and his followers refuse to do the bare minimum to protect others.
 Under the rules of the debate, no one could enter unless they tested negative for the coronavirus and agreed to wear a mask while inside — but they acted as if the rules simply did not apply to them (ironic, given Trump’s fixation on so-called “law and order”).
 If Trump’s family and supporters had worn masks in that debate hall, they would have reduced exposure for everyone at the event.
 Biden, who spoke directly about the grief so many of us have suffered, shows his care and respect for other people — starting with the simple act of wearing a mask.
 For that conscientiousness, Trump jeered at him: “He could be speaking 20 feet away from me, and he shows up with the biggest mask I’ve ever seen.”

 I wouldn’t wish covid-19 on my worst enemy.
 I saw firsthand the darkest result of this virus: an undignified and lonesome death.
 With his diagnosis, Trump’s complete failure to manage this crisis is more blatant than before.
 Irresponsible is an understatement: It is criminal.